Anna Mitchell: Death and legacy

 Mitchell died on March 3, 2012, in Vinita and was buried in Fairview Cemetery.
 A memorial scholarship fund was created by the Cherokee Nation in her honor.
 Her artworks are in the permanent collections of the Smithsonian National Museum of the American Indian, the Eastern Trails Museum in Vinita, the Fred Jones Jr. Museum of Art, and the Museum of Fine Arts, Boston, as well as other venues abroad and in private collections.
 In 2015, in honor of the 25th anniversary of the completion of Mitchell's bronze bust, it was removed from the Northeastern campus and placed on display at the W. W. Keeler Tribal Government Complex in Tahlequah, Oklahoma.
-In 2016, the Cherokee Heritage Center hosted a six-month exhibition, Anna Mitchell Legacy that featured pieces in various museum collections to show her development as an artist throughout her career and showcased work by her artistic protogées including her daughter Victoria Mitchell Vazquez, Jane Osti, and Crystal Hanna.
+In 2016, the Cherokee Heritage Center hosted a six-month exhibition, Anna Mitchell Legacy that featured pieces in various museum collections to show her development as an artist throughout her career and showcased work by her artistic protogées including her daughter Victoria Vazquez, Jane Osti, and Crystal Hanna.
 The exhibition also included some of the tools she used to work on pottery.
 The following year, a mural by Dan Mink depicting Mitchell and her work was erected in Vinita along West Canadian Avenue and South Wilson Street.

 The Cherokee Art Market offers an Anna Mitchell award each year to honor the artist's memory.

+The Cherokee Nation opened the Anna Mitchell Cultural and Welcome Center in Vinita, Oklahoma, the fall of 2022.